• Skip to primary navigation

 Swedish meatballs differ from Italian meatballs, they are smaller with a more compact texture and tend to be flavored with spices like allspice and nutmeg.
 Whereas Italian meatballs are generally larger, have a more open texture and are flavored with herbs rather than spices.

-Creamy Mustard Dill Sauce Ingredients
+Creamy Mustard Dill Sauce for Meatballs Ingredients

 Find the full list and quantities in the recipe below.